February 15, 2026

 In the book, Yvon lays out Patagonia’s eight “philosophies”:

 Each one defines exactly how Patagonia sees the world.
-This guidance is invaluable for all current and future employees.
-It shapes and protects their culture over time.
+This guidance shapes and protects their culture over time.
 Long after Yvon left as CEO.

-We were so inspired by this approach, we did the same at my company Classy (now part of GoFundMe).
-But we boiled them down to four (brand, product, performance, team) and called them cultural standards.
+We were so inspired by this approach, we did the same at my company Classy.
+But we boiled them down to four (brand, product, performance, leadership) and called them cultural standards.
 My job as CEO was to hold the line as we grew.
 It gets harder the bigger you get.
 You’ll face investor pressure, customer pressure, employee pressure.
 But you can’t back down.
 That’s your job as CEO.

 Jim Collins nailed it: “People are not your most important asset.
 The right people are.”